aravind-sadharani/chandraveena/src/blog/r4-panchamkauns/index.md

 Raga *Malkauns*, also known as Raga *Hindolam* in parts of India, is a very popular Raga, usually sung in the late evening or night.
 Raga *Panchamkauns* as the name suggests, uses the note *Pancham* (Pa) in Malkauns.
 Sometimes, subtly using a note changes the entire character and feeling of a Raga, so much so that it feels like a completely different Raga.
 Panchamkauns also brings in changes to the melodic phrases of Malkauns, incorporating the Pancham without the note sounding dissonant.

 Here I present the Raga as a derivative of *Natabhairavi*, belonging to the *Kaushiki* family of Ragas.
-This is a recording of a live performance held at Siddhivinayaka Temple, Dandia Bazaar, Vadodara.
+This is a recording of a live performance held at Siddhivinayak Temple, Dandia Bazaar, Vadodara.

 ## Program Notes